afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup6/Setup6_en.md

 - There are many redundant `GND` pin headers.
 Use them as you wish, but it is easier to wire all the required terminals together *in a chain* to a single `GND` pin.
 - Each input has an assigned number in the circuit layout.
 Certain inputs have a particular function, so attach them properly.
 - The `POTn_GND` and `POTn_VCC` terminals of each potentiometer are interchangeable.
   If the clutch (or axis) goes to 100% when idle, swap those terminals.
+  If you don't have the chance to swap those terminals, the companion app has the ability to swap axis polarity by user request.
 - Note that the pin headers on the left and right clutch paddles are symmetrical, not identical.
 - Bare bone rotary encoders:
   - The involved terminals are: